Sunsets on barley meadows, lemon groves and primrose verges, it’s easy to see why yellow remains the colour of energy, positivity and verve.

 Adding colour with yellow cushions & throws

 The whole mood of a room can be transformed by the addition of a bright throw or a tasteful scattering of yellow cushions.
 There’s no need to break the budget or spend ‘big’ on major furnishings when all that’s needed is a little bit of imagination and some extra ‘pops’ of colour to lift a room.

 If you’re thinking of adding some yellow contrasts to your settee or sofa, then layering is a key consideration.
 It’s also important to think about mixing and contrasting your textures, complimenting chunkier furnishings such as weaves and knits with softer touches.

 When it comes to yellow cushions, explore different patterns, shapes and sizes, starting with the largest and working forward.

-Throws can be neatly arranged or casually draped, there are no hard and fast rules, just lots of versatility depending on the season or occasion.
-The beauty of the colour yellow is that it not only compliments colours from the warm palette, it also works with a host of other shades, from soft greens and dusky blues to fluro corals and muted greys.
+Throws can be neatly arranged or casually draped; there are no hard and fast rules, just lots of versatility depending on the season or occasion.
+The beauty of the colour yellow is that it not only compliments colours from the warm palette, but it also works with a host of other shades, from soft greens and dusky blues to fluro corals and muted greys.

 As soft and light as cotton, our highly versatile Gooseberry Hammam is perfect for every occasion, both indoors and out.
 We use our hammams on the beach, as picnic blankets and throws on steamer chairs, as well as great sofa covers to snuggle under or act as a child-friendly protection buffer for your sofa covers.

-Did you know that each of Weaver Green’s square size cushions are made from up to 300 recycled plastic bottles and weaved soft as cotton?
+Did you know that each of Weaver Green’s square size cushions are made from up to 300 recycled plastic bottles and weaved as soft as cotton?
 So, if you’re thinking of going yellow, you can also go green!

 Adding sunshine with wall hangings & accessories